KarAshutosh/karashutosh.github.io/blogs/blog4.md

 1. Log in to the application with any user.
 2. Visit the *Your Basket* page and expand the *Payment* and *Merchandise* sections with the "credit card"-button.
 3. Perceive that all donation links are passed through the `to` parameter of the route `/redirect`
-4. Open `main.js` in your browser’s DevTools
+4. Open `main.js` in your browser's DevTools
 5. Searching for `/redirect?to=` and stepping through all matches you will notice three functions that are called only from hidden buttons on the *Your Basket* page:

     ![Hidden crypto currency link functions](media/blog4/cryptoLinks.png)